usaid-cs/yesterday-i-learned/random.md

 - Tabernacle just means Hut.
 - [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) on top of REST emulates old-school terminals by transferring not only the requested data to the client, but a list of possible actions on it, too.
 - It takes just ~5 minutes of downtime per year to kill a [99.999%](http://uptime.is/99.999) uptime guarantee.
 Other common guarantees: [~52 minutes for 99.99%](http://uptime.is/99.99), [~9 hours for 99.9%](http://uptime.is/99.9), [~3 days for 99%](http://uptime.is/99).
-- A bowl of oatmeal a day could be the secret to a longer and healthier life, say scientists.
 - There is a global unified postal service body called the [Universal Postal Union](https://en.wikipedia.org/wiki/Universal_Postal_Union).
 The Union creates a framework and standards so that ALL countries can exchange mail freely without forming individual contracts with every other country. - [source](https://www.reddit.com/r/explainlikeimfive/comments/4o4t7z/-/d49oo7a)
 - [_Oktoberfestbier_](https://en.wikipedia.org/wiki/Pale_lager#Oktoberfestbier_.2F_M.C3.A4rzen) is a real trademarked term for Oktoberfest beer.
 - Windows 10 sucks so much because [Microsoft fired its QA department](http://www.networkworld.com/article/2453929/microsoft-subnet/would-microsoft-really-cut-its-qa-department.html).